 Depression can affect a person’s quality of life.
 It can also make it more difficult to recover from a stroke.
 Depression can also increase the risk of cardiovascular disease, which in turn increases the risk of experiencing another stroke.
 Mortality rates are 10 times higher in people who experience depression after a stroke.

-Post-stroke depression can be managed with treatment. suggests that mental function is improved in people who are treated for depression.
+Post-stroke depression can be managed with treatment.

 You’re more likely to have depression after a stroke if you: